integrii/headlessChrome/README.md

   t.Fatal(err)
 }

 // sleep while content is rendered.
-You could replace this with some javascript that only returns when the content exists. time.Sleep(time.Second * 5)
+You could replace this
+// with some javascript that only returns when the
+// content exists to be safer. time.Sleep(time.Second * 5)

-// Write all the HTML from the web site: browser.Write(`document.documentElement.outerHTML`)
+// Query all the HTML from the web site browser.Write(`document.documentElement.outerHTML`)

-// range over all the output that comes from the browser with the string reader package for len(browser.Session.Output) > 0 {
+// loop over all the output that came from the ouput channel
-  fmt.Println(<-browser.Session.Output)
+// and print it to the console for len(browser.Output) > 0 {
+  fmt.Println(<-browser.Output)
 }

 // click some span element from the page by its text content browser.ClickItemWithInnerHTML("span", "Google Search",0)

-// drain all the output so we can pay attention to the next line for len(c) > 0 {
-  <-c
-}

 // select the content of something by its css classes browser.GetContentOfItemWithClasses("button arrow bold",0)

-// read the selected stuff from the console by picking the next item from the channel consoleOut := <- browser.Session.Output fmt.Println(consoleOut)
+// read the selected stuff from the console by picking
+// the next item from the output channel fmt.Println(<- browser.Output)

-// End the session by writing quit browser.Exit()
+// End the session by writing quit to the console browser.Exit()
 ```

 #### Contributing

 Please send pull requests!
-It would be good to have support for more OSes or more handy helpers to run more commonly used javascript code easily.
+It would be good to have support for more operating systems or more handy helpers to run more commonly used javascript code easily.
+Adding support for other operating systems should be as simple as checking the platform type and changing the `ChromePath` variable's default value.